GauravRoy48/SamGift/README.md

 Hey Sam, here's a little something I made with my current hobby since I've lost touch with playing the keyboard.
 Hope you like it!

+Along with the links below, I've also placed some images and videos in the ***Media*** folder of the repo

 ## Game Link

 **__Note__**: The game only runs on Windows OS